The Art of Voir Dire

 Some of the most common reasons for the dismissal of a potential juror include failing to meet basic qualifications as discussed above and exhibiting bias or prejudice.

-Your peremptory Challenges
+Your Peremptory Challenges

 A peremptory challenge can be used to dismiss a potential juror without having any verifiable reason for doing so.
 Such strikes are extremely limited, however.
 Consider the following: